Your skull is made up of

 Face pulling is a technique that can supposedly move the maxilla bone forward and upward.
 The idea is that if you assert a pressure repetitively to your maxilla bone, it will remodel itself.
 There are several types of face pulling techniques described online.

-One of these techniques involves putting pressure on each side of your jaw with your thumbs for several minutes a day.
+One of these techniques involves putting pressure on each side of your jaw with your thumbs for several minutes per day.
 Advocates claim that this can cause significant changes to your maxilla bone, but there’s no scientific evidence that this technique can change your facial shape.

-A recessed maxilla is an abnormal growth of your upper jawbone.
+A recessed maxilla is an atypical growth of your upper jawbone.
 It can cause cosmetic issues like flat cheekbones and a prominent jaw.
 It can also lead to dental problems, speech issues, and obstructed breathing.